lonely7345/Explorer/doc/src/site/sphinx/install.rst

 Configure to use Stratio Ingestion Interpreter
 ----------------------------------------------

-If you have installed Stratio Ingestion and you want use this Interpreter you should edit file  ./conf/ingestion.conf
+If you have installed Stratio Ingestion and you want to use this Interpreter you must edit file  ./conf/ingestion.conf

 .. code-block:: bash